oneish/strangen/README.md

 auto lat = graph.latency();  // computed on demand from the connection graph
 ```

+### Delay and Latency Compensation

+The `strange::delay<Signal>` abstraction provides per-connection latency compensation.
+Each processor receives a `delay` object at construction.
+When a processor has multiple inputs with different latencies, signals on shorter-latency inputs are passed through delay closures to align with the longest input.
+The delay's `latency` data member controls the compensation amount, and its `delayed(signal)` closure performs the actual signal transformation (defaulting to passthrough).

+Graphs pass each connection's source output latency to the stlab processor pipeline, which uses it to compute per-receiver compensation delays automatically.

 ## MCP Server

 The `strange_mcp` tool is an MCP (Model Context Protocol) server that exposes strangen's code generation as a tool for AI assistants.
 It uses `strange::baggage` for all JSON handling and communicates via JSON-RPC 2.0 over stdio.